 Old habits die hard they say, that’s exactly what happens when you are migrating from one IDE to another for the same controller, you tend to have a hostile feeling.
 I still see some people have not switched over in spite of all the advertisement form Microchip.
-Here are 10 reasons (good reasons) why you should change to MPLAB X IDE.
+Here are 8 (good) reasons why you should change to MPLAB X IDE.

 In each of the sections I have added images which you can click to enlarge.

 MPLAB X IDE has made a giant leap in terms of the docked workstation.
-This something that has to be marked as ‘the’ most important feature of the new IDE form Microchip.
-The older IDE had all the windows dangling around and was really not capable of handling projects with multiple files effectively.
+This is something that has to be marked as ‘the’ most important feature of the new IDE from Microchip.
+The older IDEs had all the windows dangling around and was really not capable of handling projects with multiple files effectively.
 Here all the files of a project can be opened and tabbed.

 Ease of use

 With this IDE you don’t have to remember the path of almost any tool.
 You can easily customize it to show in your front panel.
 The MPLAB X IDE already has all the frequently used tools in the front panel of the IDE.
 If you need more you could do so with a right click on the tools bar and choosing the customize option.

 The IDE has the auto complete feature that can be used to complete known header files and port pins without having to type it fully.
 As you start typing there is a box that drops down to have all the possible combination.
 You can ignore in and keep typing or choose one form the list.
 Since it shows all the list of possibilities, you will know if what you are doing is legal or not, instantaneously.